-A preferred stock is a share of ownership in a public company.
+A preferred stock is a form of ownership in a public company.
 It has some qualities of a common stock and some of a bond.
 The price of a share of both preferred and common stock varies with the earnings of the company.
 Both trade through brokerage firms.
-Bond prices on the other hand, vary with the company's ability to pay the bond it, as rated by Standard & Poor's.
+Bond prices, on the other hand, vary with the company's ability to pay, as rated by Standard & Poor's.

-The difference is that preferred stocks pay an agreed-upon dividend at regular intervals.
+Preferred stocks pay dividends like common stock.
+The difference is that preferred stocks pay agreed-upon dividends at regular intervals.
 This quality is similar to that of bonds.
-Common stocks may pay dividends depending on how profitable the company is.
-Preferred stock dividends are often higher than common stock dividends.
-The dividend can be adjustable and vary with Libor or it can be a fixed amount that never varies.
+Common stocks may pay dividends, depending on profitability.
+Preferred stocks' dividends are often higher than common stocks' dividends.
+Dividends can be adjustable and vary with LIBOR, or they can be fixed amounts that never vary.

 Preferred stocks are also like bonds in that you’ll get your initial investments back if you hold them until maturity.
 That's 30 years to 40 years in most cases.
-Common stock values can fall to zero.
-If that happens, you'd get nothing.
+Common stocks' values can fall to zero.
+If that happens, you will get nothing.